EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <h3>Plotting data</h3>
 <pre>
 pd.plotting.scatter_matrix(df, figsize=(20, 20), marker='o', s=15)
 plt.show()        # You don't need this line for the code to work.
-It simply suppresses details of individual graphs which you probably don't need.
+It simply suppresses creation details of individual graphs which you probably don't need.
 </pre>
 <img src="https://github.com/EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/blob/master/Images/PairPlots.png">
+We can already see some correlations between our target variable price and other variables.
+At the first glance, Polynomial Regression seems to fit this dataset better than Linear Regression because of curvilinear correlations, but we'll use all our methods and let the numbers play a decisive role rather than our geometry skills.